SPE Board Announces Nominees for 2024 President and 2023 Directors

 Hamad M. Al-Marri is the manager of Shaybah producing department at Saudi Aramco.
 He has more than 30 years of experience in the oil and gas industry.
-He initially joined Chevron as an apprentice in 1990 and then Saudi Aramco in 1991, and over the span of his career he contributed his technical expertise to many production engineering and facilities operations.
+He began as an apprentice at Chevron in 1990, joining Saudi Aramco the following year.
 Currently, Al-Marri is handling oil and gas processing facilities in one of Saudi Aramco’s most challenging and high gas/oil ratio fields.
-During his career with Saudi Aramco, he provided technical expertise and guidance on an array of topics related to production, reservoir, facilities, and drilling engineering.
+During his career with Saudi Aramco, he has provided technical expertise and guidance on an array of topics related to production, reservoir, facilities, and drilling engineering.

 He is the recipient of the 2020 SPE Middle East and North Africa Regional Completions Optimization and Technology Award, the 2021 Saudi Aramco President’s Award for Safety Excellence, the 2020 Saudi Aramco CEO Operational Excellence Award, and various regional awards related to operational excellence, production optimization, technology deployment, and well intervention.

-Al-Marri is a long-time SPE member with more than 20 years of service.
-He has been a member of technical and executive steering committees as well as a judge for the SPE International Awards.
-He has reviewed technical paper abstracts related to production engineering and has served as a member for various SPE committees.
+Al-Marri has been an SPE member for more than 20 years.
+He has been a member of technical and executive steering committees as well as a member of SPE International awards committees for both production and facilities.
+He has served on program committees for IPTC and MEOS.
 He has published five SPE technical papers related to production optimization, technology optimization, and operations.

 He holds a BS degree in chemical engineering and an MS degree in petroleum engineering from University of Tulsa and an MBA from Malaysia with emphasis on talent development and succession planning for subject‑matter experts.